gatezh/blog/content/posts/2024/06/15/Fixing `www` issue for Cloudflare Pages website.md

 ## "Activate" `www` Subdomain

-> ⚠️ Disclaimer: No, it's not enough to just add a CNAME record for www to redirect to your Cloudflare Pages domain at YOUR-WEBSITE-NAME.pages.dev
+> ⚠️ **Disclaimer**: No, it's not enough to just add a CNAME record for `www` to redirect to your Cloudflare Pages domain at YOUR-WEBSITE-NAME.pages.dev

 If you only want your website to work, then open your Cloudflare dashboard > select **Workers & Pages** on the left panel > select your website.